-A native Floridian currently residing in Deland, FL, Florida Tech’s location was also important to him: “Florida Tech seemed to give me the best of both worlds, being based in Melbourne but also having a one hundred percent online business program.”
+A native Floridian currently residing in Deland, FL, Florida Tech’s location was also important to him: “Florida Tech seemed to give me the best of both worlds, being based in Melbourne but also having a 100% online business program.”

 “Education means a lot to me.
 Furthering my education was an even better idea.
 Maybe one day I will work at Florida Tech.”

 While balancing work and school was a challenge for Winslow Jr., earning his bachelor’s degree online kept him balanced.
 “Being a part-time student has been extremely beneficial.”

 May 2017, Winslow Jr. walked alongside online and on-campus graduates in Florida Tech’s largest commencement to date.

 Let’s hear more about his time as a student, in his own words: